 Chapter 7

-Conclusions and Future work
+Conclusions and Future Work

 This chapter concludes the research with a summary of the main finding, followed by suggestions on the future work.

 7.1 Conclusion

 In this research, we investigated the significant influential factors associated with the risk of developing chemotherapy-induced amenorrhea for breast cancer patients who receive chemotherapy as their treatment, followed by an analysis of the likelihood of menstrual resumption of patients who suffered from CIA.
 Multivariate imputation by chained equations (MICE) missing-data imputation was used for replacing the missing values of the predictors in the data, while pattern-matching and correction with relevant information were applied to the outcome variables (menstrual status) pre-processing.